mathamphetamine/Renaissance_Stock_Ranking/docs/user_guide.md

 **Solution**: Ensure you have at least 13 months of price data to calculate 12-month returns.

-#### No Returns Calculated
+#### Bloomberg API Connection Issues
 ```
-Error calculating yearly returns: Cannot calculate return - no prior price found
+Failed to start Bloomberg API session
 ```

-**Solution**: Verify that your price data has sufficient history (at least 12 months) for each stock.
+**Solution**:
+- Ensure the Bloomberg Terminal is running and logged in
+- Verify that the Bloomberg Desktop API is installed
+- Check your network connection to the Bloomberg service

 ### Log Files

-The system generates a log file (`ranking_system.log`) that contains detailed information about the execution.
-Check this file for error messages and warnings.
+The system generates log files that contain detailed information about the execution:
+- `ranking_system.log`: Main ranking system log
+- `bloomberg_extractor.log`: Bloomberg API extraction log

+Check these files for error messages and warnings.

 ### Getting Help